Jim Kelly is the greatest quarterback in Buffalo Bills franchise history, but he’d be more than happy to be unseated by Josh Allen.

 “The thing that comes with that is wins, all those victories.
 And, of course, you don’t want to talk too much about that Lombardi Trophy, it’s not here yet, but to be able to keep fighting and get back and hopefully at least get to the game and try to get one and pull one off and win one, that would be awesome.
 So I’m excited about what I see with what we’ve got behind center.”

-This only is Allen’s fifth NFL season, so he’s got plenty of time to build up his resume.
-Certainly, Allen is most focused on one of the things Kelly couldn’t acquire in his career: a Lombardi Trophy.
+This is only Allen’s fifth NFL season, so he’s got plenty of time to build up his resume.
+Certainly, Allen is most focused on one of the things Kelly couldn’t acquire in his career: A Lombardi Trophy.

 More from Kelly's interview on "The Zach Gelb Show" is available in the player below: